What is an Inguinal Hernia?

 Less difficulty in suturing the mesh.

-Dr Maran is an experienced hernia surgeon in Chennai who has performed more than 2000 inguinal hernia repair surgeries in India.
+Dr Maran is an experienced hernia surgeon in Chennai who has performed more than 2000 inguinal hernia repair surgery in India.
 He says that though most of the hernia surgeons, including him, prefer to use Hernioplasty surgery technique, at times, albeit rarely, few patients may need tension-repair technique because the hernia mesh would have failed them.
 Also, when there are instances where a hernia would be strangulated and would be infected hernia mesh is not used because the infection may cause the hernia mesh to fail.
 Hence during such circumstances, Herniorrhaphy method of Hernia Surgery is preferred over Hernioplasty.

 Can Hernia Recur or Re-occur?